agdestein/IncompressibleNavierStokes.jl/docs/src/equations/spatial.md

 ## Finite volume discretization of the Navier-Stokes equations

 We will consider the integral form of the Navier-Stokes equations.
-This has the advantage that some of the spatial derivatives dissapear, reducing the amount of finite difference approximations we need to perform.
+This has the advantage that some of the spatial derivatives disappear, reducing the amount of finite difference approximations we need to perform.

 We define the finite difference operator ``\partial_\alpha`` equivalent to